romanaproject/first/romana-install/README.md

 -----

 Just type `vagrant up`.
-Cold start might fetch some few hundred megapytes of data and could take up to an hour.
+Cold start might fetch some few hundred megabytes of data and could take up to an hour.

 Cache